 While the remaining New Shoot tried to survive in the far reaches of the solar system, the AI began to settle down.
 Computronium nodes were built mainly in the two asteroid belts since raw materials were more accessible there.
 Some orbital installations were built to extract He3 from the atmosphere of the largest gas giant, however.

-The AI were hyperturings, but the Omegans had po among themselves (mainly the ship captains).
-Combined with advanced computer simulations they were able to equal the AI toposophically speaking.
+The AI were led by hyperturing-level entities, but the Omegans had ascended posthumans among them (the 3 ship captains, who had ascended en-route).
+Combined with advanced computer simulations they were able to equal the AI from a toposophic point of view.
 And so carnage erupted throughout the system.

 The hyperturings realized their danger and began re-aiming power transmission devices, unleashing massive amounts of khaki goo and deploying their remaining warships (those which hadn't been converted into building materials).
 The Omegans countered by converting several Oort bodies into blue and khaki goo and released 'kinetic harpoons' - missiles accelerated to relativistic speeds (using their remaining He3 to do so).
 While the Omegan casualties were heavy they successfully destroyed several asteroidal megastructures.
 The AI tried to restore from backup, but the Omegan infiltration nanites were surprisingly adept at finding and corrupting them.
 And through it all the New Shoot watched in fascination via stealthed spy probes as the AI and the Omegans blew each other to bits.